DanielOaks/noita-pony-player/README.md

 - Fix ragdoll, though it's kinda cool to just see her disappear.
 Either away, make sure this isn't too graphic ehe.
 - Maybe add a magical aura when flying, to compliment the particles.
 They're just an approximation of the 'magical glow' effect from the show.
 Maybe the 'goo/water/etc auras' in Noita look similar and can provide hints on how to do this more properly.
 - Review animation on sprites, tweak as needed and maybe add secondary animation for mane/tail.
+- Review texturing?
+We could probably add some more colours to make it fit into the world better, check the default player and how they handle shading/texturing in the default sprite sheets.
 - Any other pon stuff we can easily add?

 ## License